shopware/shopware/adr/2022-02-09-controller-configuration-route-defaults.md

 date: 2022-02-09
 area: core
 tags: [annotations, controller, route, defaults]
 ---

 ## Context

 Annotations are used to configure controllers in the core currently.
-The configuration can contain following as example:
+The configuration can contain the following as example:

 - @LoginRequired
-    - Customer needs to be loggedin
+    - Customer needs to be logged in
 - @Acl
     - Protects the controller with special acl privileges
 - @RouteScope
     - Defines the scope of the route
 - and many more

-As Annotations are bound to the implementing class, all decorators have to copy and be update to date with the target class
+As Annotations are bound to the implementing class, all decorators have to copy and be updated to date with the target class

 ## Decision